Australian Military Forces 21mm Metallic bronze colour KC. Military uniform button

 |Crown||King's Crown: indicating the era 1902 - 1952.|

-For sale: Australian Military Forces 21mm Bronze Military uniform button with King's Crown.
+For sale: Australian Military Forces 21mm Metallic bronze colour Military uniform button with King's Crown.
 BDFA p.33

 We specialise in insignia for collectors and are not tailors or outfitters.
 Due to established practice and customer preference, our stock is sold without fastenings such as back-plates, clutch-grips, split pins (cotter pins) or shoulder shanks for screw-fit buttons, however these are (usually) available separately.